risk-first/website/Welcome.md

 Lets for a moment forget about software completely, and think about _any endeavour at all_ in life.
 It could be passing a test, mowing the lawn or going on holiday.
 Choose something now.
 I'll discuss from the point of view of "cooking a meal for some friends", but you can play along with your own example.

 Now, in this endeavour, we want to be successful.
-That is to say, we have a `goal in mind`:  we want our friends to go home satisfied after a decent meal, and not to feel hungry.
+That is to say, we have a GoalInMind:  we want our friends to go home satisfied after a decent meal, and not to feel hungry.
 As a bonus, we might also want to spend time talking with them before and during the meal.
 So, our `goal in mind` has